openstack/os-collect-config/README.md

-cornfig
+os-config-applier
 =======

-Apply cornfiguration from cloud metadata.
+Apply configuration from cloud metadata.

 # What does it do?